eltonlazzarin/real-time-chat/README.md

 # Usage

-After cloning this project to your computer install all dependencies needed such as ejs, express, socket.io and nodemon as well devDependency typing in your terminal like below.
+After cloning this project to your computer, install all dependencies needed such as ejs, express, socket.io and nodemon as well devDependency typing in your terminal like below.

 ```sh
 $ cd real-time-chat